 At BetterRhetor we’re concerned with helping students succeed by closing the gap between what they learn in high school and what is expected of them in college.
 That’s why we’re building a new approach to college preparation, college admissions testing, and college recruitment.
-It’s also why we have recently released our High Schooler’s Guide to the Culture of College Academics: 8 Key Concepts PDF — to help ease the culture shock many students encounter when they enter the college classroom.
-(Do you have your free copy of the guide?
-If not, you can get it HERE.)

 The college-readiness gap is well documented and gravely concerning, considering that the majority of students entering college are not ready for college-level work (Briggs 2009; Conley, Aspengren, Stout, & Veach 2006; Conley 2007; Achieve 2014).
 The ramifications of this gap are severe: not enough kids go to college; too many need remediation once they get there; too few graduate; too few graduate within four years.
 (NCES 2016; NCPPHE 2010; NCHEMS 2016; Attewell, Heil, & Reisel 2011).